real-fbdn/Supreme-Grabber/README.md

 * PROVIDES TIMEZONE ⏰
 # Install
 # Contributing
+View the [contributing guidelines]() for more information on how you can help out.
 # License
-Supreme Grabber is Licensed under the [MIT License](https://mit-license.org/)
+Supreme Grabber is Licensed under the [MIT License](https://mit-license.org/).
 # Errors?
 * Make an [issue](https://github.com/real-fbdn/Supreme-Grabber/issues)
-* Join the <discord> In the middle of polishing the server, as such temporarily down.
+* Join the ~~discord~~ In the middle of polishing the server, as such temporarily down.